 There are several dates during the year that are relevant to your Reach Out and Read site.
-You should anticipate our Notes from National newsletter to be sent to primary contacts once a month, and our Provider Bulletin newsletter to be sent to Medical Consultants quarterly.
+You should anticipate our Notes from National newsletter to be sent to primary contacts once a month.
 Your local Affiliate office may also have additional dates, deadlines, and regularly scheduled communications.

 - Winter - ✓ January progress reports include data from July-December of the previous year and are posted on myROR.org by January 15th. - ✓ January progress reports are due March 1st.
 If March 1st falls on a holiday or weekend, then January reports are due the closest following business day. - Spring - Summer - ✓ July progress reports include data from January-June and are posted on myROR.org by July 15th. - ✓ July progress reports are due September 1st.
-If September 1st falls on a holiday or weekend, then July reports are due the closest following business day. - Fall - ✓ Medical Consultant Surveys are sent out in late Summer-early Fall.
+If September 1st falls on a holiday or weekend, then July reports are due the closest following business day. - Fall - ✓ Medical Champion Surveys are sent out in late Summer-early Fall.